mark279455/Battleships/README.md

 As much as possible, with the limitations of the Heroku Python Platform, I have tried to make the game more visual.

 a.
-The ship placement is randomised.
+The ship placement is randomised for both players.

 b.
 The player cannot see the computer's ships